snowplow/snowplowanalytics.com/_posts/2018-07-27-snowplow-mini-0.6.0-released/index.md

 Until this release, we were using the traditional Linux startup manager, SysVinit, to bring up the different applications and services in Snowplow Mini.

-Although this approach is of course tried-and-tested, we wanted to leverage our [Docker images][snowplow-docker] to benefit from the advantages of Docker for Snowplow Mini's management - namely portability across machines, out-of-the-box logging, volume management and more.
+Although this approach is of course tried-and-tested, we wanted to leverage our [Docker images][snowplow-docker] to benefit from the advantages managing Snowplow Mini with Docker - namely portability across machines, out-of-the-box logging, volume management and more.

 This change should be transparent to the Snowplow Mini user, but under the hood Snowplow Mini now uses [Docker Compose][docker-compose] to run its component parts.

 <h2 id="iglu-server">3.
 New Iglu Server</h2>

-One of our medium-term goals for Snowplow Mini is to make it stateless, meaning that all the required data stores such as Iglu Server and Elasticsearch will live outside the actual server running Snowplow Mini.
+One of our medium-term goals for Snowplow Mini is to make it stateless, meaning that all the required data stores, such as Iglu Server and Elasticsearch, will live outside the actual server running Snowplow Mini.
 This will increase the maintainability and reliability of Snowplow Mini.

 In support of this goal, we introduced a Control Plane in [Snowplow Mini v0.4.0][snowplow-mini-0.4.0-control-plane].
-Today we are adding a new feature to the Control Plane, enabling Iglu Server to use an external Postgres instance.
+Today we are adding a new feature to the Control Plane: enabling Iglu Server to use an external Postgres instance.

 To be more specific - the Control Plane lets you upload a complete Iglu Server configuration file, letting you configure any aspect of the Iglu Server - not just the Postgres connection details: